OfficeDev/Office-Add-in-samples/Samples/excel-data-types-explorer/README.md

 1. Clone or download this repo.
 1. Navigate to the **Samples/excel-data-types-explorer** folder via the command line.
 1. Run `npm install` to set up the add-in dependencies.
 1. Run `npm start`.
-This command will open Excel and sideload the add-in in Excel.
+This command will open Excel, sideload the add-in in Excel, and open the task pane.
+1. Follow the directions in the task pane to build and explore data types.

 Another version of this data types explorer tool is available as an [Excel Script Lab sample](https://gist.github.com/mafrenet/e6e1eb26d3ff778edad73a4230b44b5b).
 To learn more about Script Lab, see [Explore Office JavaScript API using Script Lab](https://docs.microsoft.com/office/dev/add-ins/overview/explore-with-script-lab).